 Selling jewelry on social media can allow you to reach a big audience.
 It’s also very low-cost, and quick and easy to set up!

-However, once you get going, selling jewelry on social media can also be extremely time consuming when managing it on a day to day basis.
+However, once you get going, selling jewelry on social media can also be extremely time-consuming – especially when managing it on a day-to-day basis.
 You might find you run into similar problems with branding as you do on marketplaces, because your branding and designs are limited to the layout of your profile page.

-That said, social media shouldn’t be overlooked as the perfect way to engage customers and build up a following for your business – we just don’t recommend relying solely on it for selling your products.
+That said, social media shouldn’t be overlooked as the ideal way to engage customers and build up a following for your business – we just don’t recommend relying solely on it for selling your products.